oaqa/FlexNeuART/README.md

 In fact, our best traditional (non-neural) run slightly outperformed a couple of neural submissions.
 The code for the best-performing neural model will be published within 2-3 months.
 This model is described in our ECIR 2021 paper:
 [Boytsov, Leonid, and Zico Kolter.
 "Exploring Classic and Neural Lexical Translation Models for Information Retrieval: Interpretability, Effectiveness, and Efficiency Benefits."
 ECIR 2021](https://arxiv.org/abs/2102.06815).

+## Objective

+A (relatively) light-weight modular middleware useful primarily for evaluation, research, and education purposes.

 ## Main features